AMR DetecTool a breakthrough device for the rapid detection of antimicrobial resistance

 The device was also featured during the 74th session of the United Nation (New York, US) for the “Super Bugs” event in September, 2019.
 The UN General Assembly (UNGA) brought to the agenda a high-level meeting on Universal Health Coverage and a side event (The AMR Challenge) against antimicrobial resistance, and for One Health approach: recognising that the health of people is connected to the health of animals and the environment.

-The NG DetecTool is a huge step towards better diagnosis of microbial infections and winning the fight against AMR by helping to define targeted treatments with this very fast, affordable, user-friendly and direct system for identification of ß-lactamases in clinical samples.
+The NG DetecTool is a huge step towards a better diagnosis of microbial infections and winning the fight against AMR by helping to define targeted treatments with this very fast, affordable, user-friendly and direct system for identification of ß-lactamases in clinical samples.
 And the new generation test is coming soon!

 A European project stepping up against antimicrobial resistance